luk3Sky/docs/docs/robot/firmware/motors.md

 2. PWM Drive

-With this, you can connect any standard motors through a H-bridge motors driver to the controller board.
-Please refer *MotorDriver daughter board* for detailed technical information.
+With this, you can connect any standard motors through a H-bridge motor driver to the controller board.
+Please refer *MotorDriver daughter board* (will be updated soon) for detailed technical information.

-To enable this, you must uncomment #define DRIVE_PWM in features.h
+To enable this, you must uncomment #define DRIVE_PWM in features.h.

 ## Setup the Motors